Get the latest from TODAY

 According to a TODAY Parents survey of more than 7,000 U.S. mothers in 2013, mothers of three children stress more than moms of one or two, while mothers of four or more children actually report lower stress levels.
 Once you get a certain critical mass of kids, life seems to get a bit easier.

-So parents like Clinton, Prince William and Duchess Kate, and Kim Kardashian West and Kanye West, who also welcomed their third recently, may want to consider having a few more kids — or at the very least learning some stress-reducing breathing techniques.
+So parents like Hager, Prince William and Duchess Kate, and Kim Kardashian West and Kanye West, may want to consider having a few more kids — or at the very least learning some stress-reducing breathing techniques.

 On a scale of 1-10, with 10 being the most stressed, the average mom in our survey put herself at an 8.5.